 This Shapton Lapping Plate and powder will help keep the surface of your stone flat.
 Keeping your stone flat is the key to successful sharpening, and is very easy to learn.

 Pour water onto the plate until the grooves are evenly filled.
 Then, evenly distribute the powder across the plate.

-Place the stone you wish to flatten upside down on the surface of the lapping plate.
-Move the stone in an “X” pattern, making sure to use the whole plate.
+Place the stone you wish to flatten upside down on the surface of the lapping plate, then move the stone in an “X” pattern, making sure to use the whole plate.

 If the stone you are flattening is very uneven, begin with the coarse powder.
 Use the lapping plate until the surface of the stone is flat.
 Clean the lapping plate off with water, and then use the medium powder.
-If the stone you are flattening is not very warped, you can skip straight to the medium powder.
-The fine powder should be used to create the finished surface on the #5000, #8000, #12000, #15000, and #30000 grit stones.
+If the stone you are flattening is not very warped, skip straight to the medium powder.
+Use the fine powder to create the finished surface on the #5000, #8000, #12000, #15000, and #30000 grit stones.
 If you lap regularly, you may never need to use the medium grit powder with the polishing stones.

 Another option for lapping your medium and fine ceramic stones is the Diamond on Glass Lapping Plate (DGLP).
 An advantage to this lapping plate is that you don’t need to use powders, only water.
 The DGLP uses glass for its base, and this is what produces such high precision on the resulting sharpening stone plane.

 Immerse the Shapton ceramic stones you are intending to lap in water for 2 to 3 minutes before starting work on them.
 When lapping non-Shapton stones, you should ensure the stones absorb plenty of water first.

 As a guide, use a pencil to draw a grid on the stone surface to be flattened.

 Place the plate somewhere stable and splash it with water.